 Our rear blackout rolling shade doesn’t keep out all the light as it doesn’t cover the whole area.
 But because we have tinted the rear windows, very little light is escaping and you barely see it from a distance.

-On the rear sides we have a blackout shade.
+On the small windows at the rear sides we have a blackout shade.
 It’s an integrated system that doubles as mosquito netting.
 Super handy and we bought it in an outdoor store in the Netherlands (I can’t find it on Amazon).

 4. Car Window Shades for Insulation